 Cost

-With the right ventilation, you can reduce moisture during the winter and reduce the cost of the air conditioning system in your home.
+With the proper ventilation, you can reduce winter moisture and the cost of your home’s air conditioning system.

-When considering getting either of them, electric fans are generally cheaper than solar attic fans.
-However, you may get as much as a 26% reduction on the total cost through the federal solar tax credits.
+Electric fans are generally cheaper than solar attic fans when considering getting either.
+However, you may get a 26% reduction on the total cost through the federal solar tax credits.

 Warranty Period